sophia-collaborations/git-promulga/README.md

       sh install.sh
     ) )

+Later, when it is time to update the software, then from the same directory that you entered the previous litany, enter the following litany.

+    # Updating the prerequisite -chobakwrap- infrastructure:
+    ( cd chobakwrap && (
+      git pull origin master
+      sh install.sh
+    ) )
+    # Updating -git-promulga- itself:
+    ( cd git-promulga && (
+      git pull origin master
+      sh install.sh
+    ) )

 Documentation is not complete - but it is far enough along that you should be able to use it to do a reasonable amount of useful stuff with __git-promulga__.